traffordDataLab/corporate_plan/data/health/metadata/active_children.md

 Proportion of weighted number of respondents (5-16 yrs) reporting participation in sport and physical activity for at least 420 minutes in the last week.

+Academic year 2021/22 data for Trafford is not available.

 Data for Trafford compared to the average of 10 Children's Services Statistical Neighbours as defined in the <a href='https://www.gov.uk/government/publications/local-authority-interactive-tool-lait' target='_blank'>Children's Services Statistical Neighbour Benchmarking Tool</a>.

 Indicator: